 • Passion will point you towards a topic.
 Measurement will identify the opportunities for improvement.
 Use the 3x3 frameworks to identify what to do.
 This is an iterative process, spiral through the grid to broaden and deepen the impact.
-A list of actions is continuously updated at jewishclimatecampaign.org/3x3.php.

 4. Start Again